peterstace/dauntless/README.md

 * Up/Down keys in command mode to use history.
 Should be per command.

-* Show regex in red if it doesn't compile.

 * Show regex highlighting as it's being typed in.

 * Only allow one search at a time.
 Show progress.
 Allow search to be cancelled.